 Items to be checked Phenomena Remedy [1] Check the breaker capacity.
 Use of a non-specified break- er Replace it with a specified breaker.
 [2] Perform Meg check between the terminals on the power terminal block TB1.
 Zero to several ohm, or Meg failure Check each part and wiring.
-Refer to the following page(s).[8-10-14 Simple Check on Inverter Circuit Components (page 345) [3] Turn on the power again and check again.
-Main power breaker trip nents](page 345) IGBT module 2) No remote control display Rush current protection resistor Electromagnetic relay DC reactor [4] Turn on the outdoor unit and check that it operates normally.
+Refer to the following page(s).[8-10-14 Simple Check on Inverter Circuit Components (2002) 250) [3] Main power breaker trip nents](page 359) IGBT module check again.
+2) No remote control display Rush current protection resistor Electromagnetic relay DC reactor [4] Turn on the outdoor unit and check that it operates normally.
 Operates normally without tripping the main breaker. a) The wiring may have been short-circuited.
-Search for the wire that short-circuited 2) Main power breaker trip ed, and repair it. b) If item a) above is not the cause of the problem, refer to 8-10-2 - 8-10-10
+Search for the wire that short-circuited and reneir it 2) Main power breaker trip ed, and repair it. b) If item a) above is not the cause of the problem, refer to 8-10-2 - 8-10-10